-As you get towards the end of the video make sure you do a quick overview of what the backer will get.
-Don’t spend too much time here but briefly run through the rewards which are available in the campaign, or at least make it apparent that there are great creative rewards.
+As you get towards the end of the video make sure you do a quick overview of what the backer will receive.
+Don’t spend too much time here but briefly run through the rewards which are available in the campaign, or at least make it apparent that there are desirable creative rewards.

 Recap & CTA

 At the end of the video make sure you recap the most important information that you want the viewer to come away with it.
-Don’t make the ending too long as users know when the end of the video is coming in off and we’ll just click away.
+Don’t make the ending too long as viewers know the end of the video is coming and will just click away.
 It is important to end the video with a call to action.
 The most common call to action is to help support and back the campaign.
 But you also can ask users to take other actions like sharing the campaign video.

 How long should my Kickstarter video be?

-The question we get all the time is, how long should my Kickstarter video be?
-Well, there is no magic number to this, but there are few guidelines.
+The question we get all the time is: how long should my Kickstarter video be?
+There is no magic number, but we do have a few handy guidelines.

-We know the shorter your video, the better.
-The longer your video is, the less likely people are to finish the video.
+The shorter your video, the better.
+The longer your video is, the less likely people are to finish watching it.
 We don’t recommend that your crowdfunding video is over 3 to 4 minutes.
-At the same time if your video is too short users may not get enough information.
-Just be aware when you are scripting your video that some users will only watch half of the video.
+At the same time, if your video is too short users may not get enough information.
+Be aware when you are scripting your video that some users will only watch half of the video.
 This is why it is so important to use the reverse content triangle.
 Put your most important content first.

-We recommend having a script; but it’s okay if you don’t!
+We recommend having a script, but it’s okay if you don’t!
 If you don’t want to have a script and just talk off-the-cuff, you at least should create an outline using the steps above.
-Be warned, though, if you don’t have a script it will take more time in editing.
+Be warned, though, if you don’t have a script the editing process will take more time.

 2) Kickstarter Video Production Tips

 In the video production section, we will review tips to shooting your video.
 We want to make sure we get the highest quality video and make it as easy as possible for us during the editing stage.
-Below we will review tips and tricks for shooting your video.
+We will review tips and tricks for shooting your video.

 Light in front of subject

 When you shoot video you want to make sure the main light sources in front of the subject.
 This means their face should be facing the light source.
-If possible try to use natural light when shooting as it will look best.
-If you want to put together your own lighting kit there are some affordable do-it-yourself tutorials.
+If possible, use natural light when shooting as it will look best.

-The best advice though is just don’t shoot under terrible artificial light.
-If possible buy light kit or setup a cheap DIY light kit for under $100.
+The best advice though is just don’t shoot under unflattering artificial light.
+If possible, buy light kit or setup a cheap DIY light kit for under $100.

 Don’t shoot vertically

 This seems obvious when you get to editing but make sure you shoot horizontal video when shooting with a smartphone.
-Do not shoot vertical video you will have large black bars on the side of your screen which is a waste of visual space.
+Do not shoot vertical video because you will have large black bars on the side of your screen which is a waste of visual space.

 Use a tripod

 A tripod will help steady your camera.
 It is an inexpensive accessory that will make a big difference to the quality of your video.
-It is the second most important thing you buy after the microphone!
+It is the second most important piece of equipment to buy after the microphone!